flokosiol/kirby-vitekit/README.md

 yarn dev
 ```

 Vite will run a local server on port `:3000`.
 Because of the unusual setup `http://localhost:3000` won't be accessible.
 To be honest, I don't really understand the reasons but it's no problem for use because we can use the local domain.
-You can [find more information here](https://github.com/andrefelipe/vite-php-setup)
+You can [find more information here](https://github.com/andrefelipe/vite-php-setup).

 ## Build

-If you are ready for production you yhould stop the dev server and use the following command to create your optimized assets.
+If you are ready for production you should stop the dev server and use the following command to create your optimized assets.
 ```
 yarn build
 ```